jtodd819/homesite/README.md

-Home Website created using ReactJS and React Router, with styling from React-Bootstrap.
+Home Website created using ReactJS and React Router, with styling from React-Bootstrap and the Bootswatch Solar theme.